SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

 #### Ch17: Access Control Lists

+> See `man 5 acl` for more information.

 > 1. Concept: what is ACL
-> 2. Accesss ACL and default ACL
+> 2. Accesss ACL and default ACL (We care about Access ACL more)
-> 2. What does ACL look like
+> 3. What does ACL look like
-> 3. Access minimal and extended ACL
+> 4. Access minimal and extended ACL
 >
 >    Minimal access ACL is implemented using the traditional permission set.
 >    Extended access ACL is implemented using `system.posix_acl_access`
 >    extended attributes.
 >
+> 5. Group class entries
-> 4. ACL permission checking algorithm.
+> 6. ACL permission checking algorithm.
+> 7. Long and short form of ACE
+> 8. Why do we need `ACL_MASK` entry (to be compatible with the traditional UNIX
+>    permission mechanism)
+> 9. cli tools: use getfacl(1) and setfacl(1) to retrieve and modify ACLs
+> 10. ACL APIs (acl_xxx_xxx()): based on POSIX 1003.1e DRAFT 17

 1. What is ACL